vsespb/mt-aws-glacier/README.md

 ## Features

-* Does not use any existing AWS library, so can be flexible in implementing advanced features
+* Does not use any existing Amazon Glacier library, so can be flexible in implementing advanced features
 * Glacier Multipart upload
 * Multithreaded upload
 * Multipart+Multithreaded upload